 “What percentage of the total contract do you – are you recognizing upfront for the enterprise contracts?
 And does your guidance assume a similar percentage of multiyear contracts for FY20 versus FY19?”

 Dev Ittycheria – President and CEO

 “Sure.
 So, there’s certainly been some variability.
 We have not assumed any major changes in terms of the mix.
 So, certainly to the extent that that mix varies, that will impact the results.
-It varies in terms of the question of how much of the upfront license, obviously it effects on the duration of the contract as well as on the product mix but in general it’s roughly in the area of [technical difficult] is the current estimate, although obviously as things continue to move to change, we will update that accordingly.
-And as you can see from a macro perspective, if you look at the full year, it has effect about 5% on overall revenue.”
+It varies in terms of the question of how much of the upfront license, obviously it effects the duration of the contract as well as the product mix but in general, it’s roughly in the area of [technical difficulty] is the current estimate, although obviously as things continue to move to change, we will update that accordingly.
+And as you can see from a macro perspective, if you look at the full year, it has an effect of about 5% on overall revenue.”

-With these factors in play, and many more, companies must be their primary advocate to push for clarity on the standard and ensure that it’s being applied correctly and is in the future.
-On the flipside, investors, analysts, etc. must have a curious and investigatory eye on companies until such point as a repeatable and reliable set of financial results are put forward by companies complying with ASC 606.
+With these factors in play and many more, companies must be their primary advocate to push for clarity on the standard and ensure that it’s being applied correctly and is in the future.
+On the flip side, investors, analysts, etc. must have a curious and investigatory eye on companies until such a point as a repeatable and reliable set of financial results is put forward by companies complying with ASC 606.

-We encourage you to visit https://www.softrax.com for information on how SOFTRAX can help your company and you handle ASC 606.
+We encourage you to contact us for information on how SOFTRAX can help your company and you handle ASC 606.